How to Report the Sale of Investment Property on Your Tax Return

 calculator-pencil-forms-IS-1199453237

-Selling a rental property falls under different taxation rules than the sale of your primary home.
-When you sell a rental property, it is considered the sale of a business asset and is treated differently.
-You must report the sale to the IRS, and it is important to know what to report and where to report it.
+Selling a rental property falls under different taxation rules than selling your primary home.
+When you sell a rental property, it is considered the sale of a business asset and treated differently.
+You must report the sale to the IRS, and it is critical to know what to report and where to report it.

 What to Report

-The sale of a rental property is considered the sale of an investment or business asset.
-It is treated much like the sale of stocks, ETFs, or business equipment.
-You must pay capital gains taxes on the sale of the property.
+Rental properties are considered investments or business assets.
+It is treated like the sale of stocks, ETFs, or business equipment.
+You must pay capital gains taxes on the property sale.

-You must report two types of income gains from the sale of your property.
+You must report two types of income gains from your property sale.
 The first is capital gains from the actual sale.
 To calculate this, you must determine the cost or basis of the property at the time you purchased it.
 Then you must subtract this from the sale price.
 You can deduct any expenses for improvements and depreciation of certain items from the amount owed.
-In some cases, you might have lost money and will record a capital loss.
+In some cases, you might have lost money and record a capital loss.

 Another item you will need to report is depreciation recapture.
-When you owned the property, you received the benefit of depreciation.
+When you owned the property, you received depreciation.
 This allowed you to spread the costs of purchasing or improving the property over its useful life.
-Depreciation allowed you to reduce your tax burden in previous years.
+Depreciation reduced your tax burden in previous years.
 When you sell the property, you must repay this benefit.
 Depreciation recapture is typically taxed at 25%.

 Where to Report Gains or Losses

 The rate at which capital gains and depreciation recapture will be taxed depends on your income tax bracket.
 The rate of taxation for capital gains also depends on whether you held the property for over or under a year.
-Short-term capital gains are taxed at a different rate than long-term ones.
-Short-term capital gains are assets that are held for less than a year.
-Long-term ones are held over a year.
+Short-term capital gains are taxed differently than long-term ones.
+Short-term capital gains are on assets that are held for less than a year, while long-term capital gains are on assets held for more than a year.

-Many factors determine the tax burden for the sale of a rental property and where to report it.
-Before you decide to sell, it is important to make sure you understand how it will affect your tax burden.
-It is always good advice to seek the help of a tax professional who specializes in business taxes to make sure that you reduce your burden as much as possible and make sure you have met all the reporting requirements.
+Many factors determine the tax burden for rental property sales and where to report it.
+Before you sell, it is important to understand how it will affect your tax burden.
+It is always good advice to seek the help of a tax professional who specializes in business taxes to ensure that you reduce your burden as much as possible and make sure you have met all the reporting requirements.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice, meeting the particular investment needs of any investor.
 Realized does not provide tax or legal advice.
 This material is not a substitute for seeking the advice of a qualified professional for your individual situation.